joemersonsouza/api-serverless-azure/README.md

-## Cazoo Challenge by Joemerson Souza
+## Simple API and UI using serverless

 For this challenge are expected on the frontend the following behaviors: